edkurowski/docker-redis-cluster/README.md

 The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.

-It will allways run on the latest commit in the 3.0 branch of redis git repo (https://github.com/antirez/redis).
-To change this, change the git clone command inside Dockerfile.
+This has been altered to run the  2.8.1 branch of redis git repo (https://github.com/antirez/redis).

-When redis 3.0 will be stable and released this repo will update to use master branch.